Elgin Bryce Holt: Anthropology

 Holt's article "Cliff Dwellers of the Mexican Sierra Madre" was published in the November, 1926 Bulletin of the Pan American Union.
 The article explored the greater part of the Sierra Madre from the Rio Aros, in the State of Chihuahua, to southwestern Durango, bordering the State of Nayarit.

 Entomology

+Holt reported two new types of ichneumon fly in 1895 and 1896.
+In September 1895, Holt found a female example of a new type of ichneumon fly at Ardmore, South Dakota which the US Department of Agriculture named Paniscus clypeatus.
+Deemed a new species, the insect was described as "distinct in the entire lack of scutellar carinae and its strongly transversely elevated clypeus".

-Holt reported a new type of ichneumon fly in the spring of 1896, a female example taken at Las Cruces, New Mexico.
+Holt also reported another new type of ichneumon fly in the spring of 1896, a female example taken at Las Cruces, New Mexico.
 Named at the time Paniscus pulcher by the US Department of Agriculture, the insect was deemed a new species and described as being "very distinct in the entire lack of scutellar carinae and the highly contrasting color of the thorax".

 Holt collected an example of Gorytes hamatus, a sand fly at Las Cruces, New Mexico in 1896.
 His collected insect is listed in Contributions to the Entomology of New Mexico: Volume 1.

 Holt also provided the United States National Museum an example of a Dasymutilla Pseudopappas mutillidae wasp, taken in the Mesilla Valley of New Mexico in 1896.